 Students with medical needs shall be included in educational visits as far as this is reasonably practicable.
 School staff will discuss any issues with parents/carers and/or health professionals in suitable time so that extra measures (if appropriate) can be put in place for the visit.

 All staff will be briefed about any emergency procedures needed with reference to students where needs are known and copies of care plans will be taken by the responsible person.

 Medicines on Residential Visits

 Occasionally it may be necessary to administer non-prescription medicines i.e. paracetamol, anti-histamine or travel sickness tablets to pupils suffering acute pain from things like migraine, period pain, toothache.
-Parents must give written consent prior to the residential visit before non-prescription medication can be given.
-Staff will check that the medicine has been administered without adverse effect to the child in the past and parents must certify this is the case – a note to this effect should be recorded on the consent form.
+Parents and carers must give written consent prior to the residential visit before non-prescription medication can be given.
+Staff will check that the medicine has been administered without adverse effect to the child in the past and parents and carers must certify this is the case – a note to this effect should be recorded on the consent form.

 Children with medical needs will be encouraged to take part in visits.
 The responsible member of staff will carry out a specific and additional risk assessment and a care plan will be drawn up considering parental and medical advice.
 Best practice would be to translate these documents to the language of the country being visited.
 The international emergency number should be on the care plan (112 is the EU number).
-European Health Insurance Cards (EHIC) should be applied for by parents and supplied to the school prior to travel for all pupils that travel abroad.
+European Health Insurance Cards (EHIC) should be applied for by parents and carers and supplied to the school prior to travel for all students that travel abroad.